Information for postgraduate students

 - fails to meet the relevant conditions of their offer;

 As such, this portion of the fee will be excluded from the calculation of any refund due to a student withdrawing after the start of session.
 This will also be the case for self-funding students who were not required to pay the deposit on acceptance of their offer for a course that would ordinarily require a deposit.

 Applications for refund under exceptional mitigating circumstances will be considered by a panel consisting of the Head of Accounting Operations, the Director of Student Support and the Academic Registrar or their appropriate nominees.
 This panel will operate under guidelines set down in the College's Tuition Fees Policy.

 If a student demonstrates sponsorship after payment of the deposit, a relevant refund will be made without an application for refund needing to be considered by the panel.

 Requests for refunds should be sent to firstname.lastname@example.org.

 Due to the current Coronavirus outbreak please allow 10 work days to receive your funds after we receive your completed from.

 Information for visiting students

-If you are a visiting student applying for a course and have been advised that no fee will be payable, you will not be required to pay a deposit but should select the 'self-funding' option when you are accepting your offer in Student e-Service.
+If you are a visiting student applying for a course and have been advised that no fee will be payable, you will not be required to pay a deposit but should select the 'self-funding' option when you are accepting your offer in the Imperial Gateway.
 This is for administrative purposes only and you will not be charged a fee.